microsoft/vscode/src/vs/workbench/contrib/notebook/browser/docs/notebook.layout.md

 # Optimizations

-Since most elements' positions are absoulte and there is latency between the two frames, we have multiple optimizations to ensure smooth (we try our best) perceived user experience.
+Since most elements' positions are absolute and there is latency between the two frames, we have multiple optimizations to ensure smooth (we try our best) perceived user experience.
 The optimizations are mostly around:

-* Ensure the elements in curent viewport are stable when other elements dimensions update
+* Ensure the elements in current viewport are stable when other elements' dimensions update
 * Fewer layout messages between the main and iframe
 * Less flickering and forced reflow on scrolling